SORT3D: Spatial Object-centric Reasoning Toolbox for Zero-Shot 3D Grounding Using Large Language Models

+We therefore present \textbf{SORT3D}, a zero-shot pipeline for 3D referential grounding, which decomposes the task into multiple subtasks, leverages foundation models to obtain robust zero-shot performance, and targets downstream mobile robot navigation in a real-world environment.

 The input to the grounding pipeline consists of perception information from the scene and a free-form referring expression in natural language.
 The output is the ID of the target object referenced.
-Fig. \ref{fig:pipeline} shows our proposed framework, which can be broken down into four components: perception of the 3D scene including a pipeline to incorporate 2D semantic information for each object, filtering for relevant objects based on the input utterance, LLM-based spatial reasoning to resolve the target object, and code generation for executing a downstream action.
+Figure \ref{fig:pipeline} shows our proposed framework, which can be broken down into four components: (i) an instance-level semantic mapping system to obtain 3D bounding boxes for real-world deployment, (ii) a captioning pipeline to incorporate rich 2D semantic information for each object, (iii) filtering for relevant objects based on the input utterance, and (iv) LLM-based reasoning augmented with a spatial reasoning toolbox to resolve the target object, followed by code generation for executing a downstream action.
 Each of these components is described in further detail below.